dxrcy/cttab/README.md

 - Click the Edit button to change the link and title of each shortcut
 - Remove by entering blank text into the URL input box
+- Icon will automatically be fetched
 - Change the amount of shortcuts shown in the top bar '_Change shortcuts_'

 <img src="./image/tutorial/sc.png" alt="Explanation of shortcuts" />

+Object: `sc`

 ## Quick Notes